-(a) The Insurance Commissioner may issue a temporary insurance producer license for a period not to exceed 180 days without requiring an examination if the Insurance Commissioner deems that the temporary license is necessary for the servicing of an insurance business in the following cases:
+(a) The Insurance Commissioner may issue a temporary license for a period not to exceed 180 days without requiring an examination if the Insurance Commissioner deems that the temporary license is necessary for the servicing of an insurance business in the following cases:

 (4) In any other circumstance where the Insurance Commissioner deems that the public interest will best be served by the issuance of this license.

 (b) The Insurance Commissioner may by order limit the authority of any temporary licensee in any way deemed necessary to protect insureds and the public.
 The Insurance Commissioner may require the temporary licensee to have a suitable sponsor who is a licensed producer, adjuster, appraiser or insurer, as applicable, and who assumes responsibility for all acts of the temporary licensee and may impose other similar requirements designed to protect insureds and the public.
 The Insurance Commissioner may by order revoke a temporary license if the interest of insureds or the public are endangered.
 A temporary license may not continue after the owner or the personal representative disposes of the business.

 § 1712 License denial, nonrenewal or revocation.